-4.4 Installing the Reserve Static-Line.
-(RSL)
+4.4 Assemble the Reserve Static Line.
+(RSL) Optional

-Mate the Pile Velcro of the RSL with the Hook Velcro under the RSL channel of the Left Side Reserve Riser.
+Mate the Pile Velcro of the RSL with the Hook Velcro under the RSL channel on the Left Side of the Yoke.
 Start at the lower end of the channel and proceed to the top.